Marcelo Azcárraga: Retirement

 On his retirement at the age of 72, he was given the Toison de Oro, or Order of the Golden Fleece, the highest possible distinction given to a person in Spain, for his tirelessly defending the Spanish Monarchy and for keeping Spain in relative peace.
 Earlier, he received the Cross of San Fernando which already entitled him to a pension.
 Don Marcelo Azcárraga died in Madrid.

 Family and Ancestry

 On his mother's side, Azcárraga descends from the Spanish Filipino Lizarraga family, heirs of the fallen Conde de Lizarraga.
 His maternal uncles' families, collectively known as the "Palmero brothers" or "Hermanos Palmero" were active in Philippine politics before World War II.
-He was also an uncle to the self-styled Conde de Albay, also known as Señor Pedro Govantes.
+He was also an uncle to the Count of Albay, Pedro Govantes.
 His brother Manuel was a scholar who wrote a book on the Philippine economy.

 Tribute

-The major road stretching from the districts of Tondo to San Miguel, both in the city of Manila was named after Azcárraga.
-However, it was changed after Filipino independence in 1945 to Claro M. Recto Avenue, after politician Claro M. Recto.
+The major road stretching in the central city of Manila was named after Azcárraga.
+However, it was changed after Filipino independence in 1945 to Claro M. Recto Avenue, after Philippine Senator Claro M. Recto.
 A few of the older Manila residents still call this road "Calle Azcárraga" or "Paseo de Azcárraga".